6 TRENDS IN TRADE SHOW MARKETING TO LOOK OUT FOR IN 2019APRIL 5, 2019| SpeedPro Cleveland West

 4. Custom POP Displays

 Technology has provided wide-format printing vendors with a growing number of options to create outside-of-the-box creations specifically designed for a brand.
-Jeff Kolenich, owner of SpeedPro Imaging – Cleveland West, emphasizes the role his studio’s CNC machine has played in project innovation.
+Jeff Kolenich, owner of SpeedPro – Cleveland West, emphasizes the role his studio’s CNC machine has played in project innovation.

 For example, branded POP displays can be created to showcase the company mascots.